McGraw-Hill to announce global education CEO in 2-3 weeks

-MUMBAI McGraw-Hill Companies Inc MHP.N, the New York-based parent of credit rating agency Standard & Poor's, will appoint a new CEO for its global education business within a month, its chief executive told Reuters on Wednesday.
+MUMBAI, March 21 McGraw-Hill Companies Inc , the New York-based parent of credit rating agency Standard & Poor's, will appoint a new CEO for its global education business within a month, its chief executive told Reuters on Wednesday.

 "We have a name and it's an exciting name.
 My guess is that probably in the next 2-3 weeks," Terry McGraw, a great-grandson of the founder said.